Review of the Penalties for a PC 261 Rape Conviction

-Just because you know the person, or even if it's your spouse or significant other, that doesn't mean you can rape them and force the in any way, and prosecutors and judges are looking to see what the circumstances are.
+Just because you know the person, or even if it's your spouse or significant other, that doesn't mean you can rape them and force them, and prosecutors and judges are looking to see the circumstances.

-I can tell you right now, in Los Angeles, California, there's a lot of rape allegations going on.
-Some are valid, some are not valid.
+I can tell you right now that there are a lot of rape allegations in Los Angeles, California.
+Some are valid; some are not valid.

-But, I know there's a lot because it's a huge population and I've been doing this a long time so I see that this is probably one of the most charged sex crimes.
+But I know there's a lot because it's a vast population, and I've been doing this a long time, so I see that this is probably one of the most charged sex crimes.

 - Penal Code 243.4 PC - sexual battery;

 - Penal Code 262 PC - spousal rape;